70% of older Minnesotans to be vaccinated before next phase

-MINNEAPOLIS (AP) — At least 70% of Minnesotans age 65 and older will get at least one dose of the coronavirus vaccine before the state moves on to the next phase of vaccinations, according to Gov. Tim Walz.
+MINNEAPOLIS (AP) — At least 70% of Minnesotans age 65 and older will get at least one dose of the coronavirus vaccine before the state moves on to the next phase of vaccinations, Gov. Tim Walz said Thursday.

-The governor announced the next phase of the COVID-19 vaccine rollout plan Thursday, which will expand eligibility based on underlying health conditions and workplace exposure risk.
+The governor announced the next phase of the COVID-19 vaccine rollout plan, which will expand eligibility based on underlying health conditions and workplace exposure risk.

 So far, 42% of Minnesotans age 65 or older have gotten at least one shot, according to state estimates, the Star Tribune reported.
 The state is also vaccinating school and child care employees in the current phase, which came after health care workers and long-term care residents were inoculated.